ncurrid/Data-visualisation-with-Excel/README.md

 # Data visualisation with Excel
 # I. Context
-Following a significant number of customer departures, Primero Bank tasked us with conducting a data analysis of their customer relationship management software.
+Following a significant number of customer departures, Primero Bank tasked ESN Data with conducting a data analysis of their customer relationship management software.

 The objective of this analysis was twofold: